-- No credit for assignment

 - Revocation of NHS or other club/activity memberships

 - Loss of honors privileges and recognition

 - Administrative disciplinary action

 Plagiarism will be considered as the use of another person's original work, regardless of quantity (e.g., one sentence, paragraph, entire text, or product) whether done deliberately or not.
 In using quotation/citations from the work of another individual, students will be required to follow the teacher's instructions and grading rubric for each assignment.